Civil Rights Icon Charles D. Neblett, Phd, Denied Critical Cancer Care Coverage Despite July 1 Medicare Policy Change

 NíCole Gipson is the founder of NGPR Strategic Communications and architect of the Black Prostate Check ChallengeTM.
 Returning to Los Angeles to lead high-profile entertainment clients, she delivers cross-platform storytelling across film, television, and publishing.

 Denied Cancer Treatment Coverage Despite New Medicare Policy, Civil Rights Icon Inspires National Fundraiser as Black Prostate Check ChallengeTM Enters Year TwoWoke Up This Morning with My Mind Stayed on Freedom”-once a hymn, Neblett helped turn it into a civil rights rally cry.
-Facing the eve of Independence Day, his verse is medical, not metaphor.”” - Charles D. Neblett, PhD ANGELES, CA, UNITED STATES, July 2, 2025 /EINPresswire / -- As the CMS Interoperability and Prior Authorization Final Rule took effect this week-requiring faster insurance decisions and electronic submissions-civil rights icon Dr. Charles D. Neblett is still waiting.
+Facing the eve of Independence Day, his verse is medical, not metaphor.” - Charles D. Neblett, PhD., Civil Rights Icon RUSSELLVILE, KY, UNITED STATES, July 2, 2025 /EINPresswire / -- As the CMS Interoperability and Prior Authorization Final Rule took effect this week-requiring faster insurance decisions and electronic submissions-civil rights icon Dr. Charles D. Neblett is still waiting.

 The 84-year-old SNCC Freedom Singer, now battling stage 4 metastatic prostate cancer, has yet to receive approval for PromactaTM, a critical platelet-stabilizing medication.
 Despite federal reforms and public pledges by insurers like Humana, Aetna, and UnitedHealthcare, delays persist.
 In Neblett's case, those delays may prove fatal.